 113th Congress (2013–2015)

-This bill was introduced on June 23, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 23, 2014, in a previous session of Congress, but it did not receive a vote.

 Jun 23, 2014

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 4938 (113th) was a bill in the United States Congress.